fahimk/fahimk.github.com/_posts/2015-04-21-using-rxjava-with-mvp-to-handle-configuration-changes.md

 ---
 {% include JB/setup %}
 ###Intro
-Configuration changes with long running tasks (network calls, database operations) often results in a bad user experience.
+Configuration changes with long running tasks (network calls, database operations) often result in a bad user experience.
 Here is a simple app that gets a list of artists based on a search.
 Even though the network call is maintained, through the orientation, the progress circle disappears.
 There is no indication that the results are still coming in, but they do eventually.

 ![array items and state not saved]({{ site.url }}/assets/bad2.gif)